RasaHQ/rasa-nlu-examples/docs/docs/featurizer/fasttext.md

-Fasttext supports 157 languages and you can download the embeddings [here](https://fasttext.cc/docs/en/crawl-vectors.html).
+Fasttext supports word embeddings for 157 languages and is trained on both Common Crawl and Wikipedia.
+You can download the embeddings
+[here](https://fasttext.cc/docs/en/crawl-vectors.html#models).
 Note that this featurizer is a *dense* featurizer.
 Beware that these embedding files tend to be big: about 6-7Gb.

 ## Configurable Variables